Hydroponics: Run-to-waste

 In a run-to-waste system, nutrient and water solution is periodically applied to the medium surface.
 The method was invented in Bengal in 1946; for this reason it is sometimes referred to as "The Bengal System".

 This method can be set up in various configurations.
 In its simplest form, a nutrient-and-water solution is manually applied one or more times per day to a container of inert growing media, such as rockwool, perlite, vermiculite, coco fibre, or sand.
 In a slightly more complex system, it is automated with a delivery pump, a timer and irrigation tubing to deliver nutrient solution with a delivery frequency that is governed by the key parameters of plant size, plant growing stage, climate, substrate, and substrate conductivity, pH, and water content.

 In a commercial setting, watering frequency is multi-factorial and governed by computers or PLCs.

 Commercial hydroponics production of large plants like tomatoes, cucumber, and peppers uses one form or another of run-to-waste hydroponics.

-In environmentally responsible uses, the nutrient-rich waste is collected and processed through an on-site filtration system to be used many times, making the system very productive.